 In the industrial control, process automation, and transportation systems markets interoperability is key.
 Due to the "thin-wire" communication style inherent in the event-driven paradigm, the QP™ reactive framework are easy to distribute among many interconnected nodes.
 The QP™ family provides the commonality of architecture and the naturally resulting interoperability from the simple devices all the way to complex distributed systems running multiple instances of our QP™ frameworks on variety of platforms, including Linux (POSIX) and Windows (Win32).
 Specifically for transportation systems, all versions of the QP™ frameworks comply with the Motor Industry Software Reliability Association (MISRA) standards.

 In the last decade, connectivity and especially wireless connectivity in embedded devices has become ubiquitous.
-Designers of ultra low-power systems, such as wireless sensor networks (the "Things" in IoT), love the event-driven QP™ frameworks for their extremely small footprint and inherently low-power characteristics, where the CPU is used only for processing events and otherwise can very easily be put to a low-power sleep mode.
-On the opposite end of the complexity spectrum, designers of very large-scale massively parallel server applications, such as wireless base stations ("Edge Nodes" in IoT), love the QP™ for its per-client efficiency both in RAM space and CPU time utilization, which is much higher than the traditional thread-per-client connection approach.
+Designers of ultra low-power systems, such as wireless sensor networks (the "Things" in IoT), love the event-driven QP™ frameworks for their extremely small footprint, especially in RAM, and inherently low-power characteristics, where the CPU is used only for processing events and otherwise can be put into a low-power sleep mode.

 Semiconductor Intellectual Property (IP) cores are at the heart of today's most innovative and exciting electronics products.
 More and more of these highly complex System-on-Chip (SoC) devices contain one or even more processor cores that require firmware.
 With the RAM footprint below 1KB, the event-driven QP™ frameworks are ideal for such cost-sensitive, resource constrained, event-driven environments.
 Also, in the deeply-embedded SoC applications the firmware must be subject to the same reliability standards as the silicon itself due to the very high costs associated with every tape-out.
 To achieve such highest levels of reliability the firmware developers need to apply the disciplined formal design methods based on modeling, which is exactly what QP™ frameworks provide.
 Additional QP™ advantage here is that the underlying state machine concepts are already familiar to the designers working on the hardware-software boundary.